Thinking of Adding a Sunroom? Great Idea!

 Now, What Windows Should You Choose?

 Florida is one of the best places in the world to add a sunroom.
 We have so much sun, but it is often not comfortable to sit outside.
 How do you enjoy the sun but not sweat to death or be carried off by a swarm of mosquitoes?
 Build a sunroom!
-Not only will you have a beautiful, cool space you can relax in, you will have added value to your existing home.
+Not only will you have a beautiful, cool space you can relax in, but you will also have added value to your existing home.

 Experts say the average return on investment of a sunroom addition is about 50 cents on the dollar.
 If you plan to stay in your home for a few years, you’ll get both the enjoyment of your new sunroom now and a return on your investment, later!
 A sunny retreat will also provide you with additional space in your home that you can use for an office, playroom, reading area, or just a fun visiting area for family and friends.

 Once you make a decision to add a sunroom, you need to choose what types of windows to use.
 Because there are so many choices, you’ll want to do your research.
-Windows play an important role in the comfort, style and safety of your room addition.
+Windows play an important role in the comfort, style, and safety of your room addition.
 The last thing you want to do is to make an expensive mistake.
 When determining what type of windows to purchase, consider the direction of the room, the heating and cooling needs for the area, and how the room will be used.

 The Best Types of Windows for a Sunroom: